How and when to pay rent

 Tenants are responsible for paying the rent on time and continuing to pay the rent until the tenancy ends.

-Your residential tenancy agreement sets out how much rent you need to pay, how often and for how long.
-You need to pay rent on or before the day set out in the agreement.
-Payments might be required weekly, fortnightly or monthly.
+The residential tenancy agreement sets out how much rent the tenant needs to pay, how often and for how long.

 How and when to pay

-- can ask you to pay rent up to 2 weeks in advance, but no more.
+- can ask tenants to pay rent up to 2 weeks in advance, but no more.

 - cannot ask for further rent payments until the end of the period for which rent has already been paid.